iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

     `composer install` will download all the libraries.
 These include the Symfony PHP libraries, upon which Drupal is built; Drupal's core and contributed modules; other non-PHP libraries like our own Ansible rôles and tasks in `iainhouston/drupal-vm`, and our own Drupal theme `iainhouston/pellucid_monoset`

-    `composer install` also places the appropriate modules in the appropriate directories in the `web` directory which it creates for us (please ensure you don't start out with `~/bradford-abbas/web` or `composer install` will not create the Druap site.)
+    `composer install` also places the appropriate Drupal contributed and core modules in the appropriate directories in the `web` directory which it creates for us (please ensure you don't start out with `~/bradford-abbas/web` or `composer install` will not create the Drupal site.)

-    You can check that the installation has been successful and will access `http` requests by the presence of `~/bradford-abbas/web/autoload.php` because, mportantly, `composer install` creates `~/bradford-abbas/web/autoload.php` so that running Drupal modules have access to the libraries in `~/bradford-abbas/web/../vendor/` via `~/bradford-abbas/web/../vendor/autoload.php`
+    You can reassure yourself that the installation has been successful and will shortly, after we have [fired up the development VM](#fire_up), respond to `http` requests by the presence of `~/bradford-abbas/web/autoload.php` and of the presence of `~/bradford-abbas/web/index.php`.

+    `composer install` creates `web/autoload.php` so that running Drupal modules have access to the libraries in `web/../vendor/` via `web/../vendor/autoload.php` and `vendor/composer/autoload_real.php` which will load any of the PHP classes etc. it discovers in the `vendor` packages.

 6. Verify `webmaster`'s access to the Live Server